-Our work-based training programme is designed to address a critical and growing shortage of wildlife identification and recording skills in the UK.
+The Identification Trainers for the Future project ran between 2014-2018 and was a response to the critical and growing shortage of wildlife identification and recording skills in the UK.

 Identification resources by our trainees

-During their time with us, trainees produce a range of materials designed to help support naturalists in their own identification work.
+During their time with us, the trainees produced a range of materials designed to help support naturalists in their own identification work:

 - The Hidden Forests - a documentary by Alex Mills.

-Alex has created a documentary on temperate rainforests in the UK.
+Alex created a documentary on temperate rainforests in the UK.
 The documentary introduces target species of ferns, mosses and liverworts which are indicative of temperate rainforests in the UK and how to identify them.
-Alex included information on how people can get involved with both biological recording and with the conservation of temperate rainforests.

 - A multi-access key to the common families of British grasses, developed by Sally Hyslop in conjunction with the Field Studies Council's Tomorrow's Biodiversity project.
 Read about the development of the key in Sally's blog.